ROCm/rccl/README.md

 To manually run RCCL with NPKit enabled, environment variable `NPKIT_DUMP_DIR` needs to be set as the NPKit event dump directory.
 Also note that currently NPKit only supports 1 GPU per process.

 To manually analyze NPKit dump results, please leverage [npkit_trace_generator.py](https://github.com/microsoft/NPKit/blob/main/rccl_samples/npkit_trace_generator.py).

+## MSCCL
+RCCL integrates [MSCCL](https://github.com/Azure/msccl) to leverage the highly efficient GPU-GPU communication primitives for collective operations.
+Thanks to Microsoft Corporation for collaborating with us on this project.

+MSCCL uses XMLs for different collective algorithms on different architectures.
+RCCL collectives can leverage those algorithms once the corresponding XML has been provided by the user.
+The XML files contain the sequence of send-recv and reduction operations to be executed by the kernel.
+On MI300X, MSCCL is enabled by default.
+On other platforms, the users may have to enable this by setting `RCCL_MSCCL_FORCE_ENABLE=1`.
+MSCCL will only be used if every rank belongs to a unique process.

 ## Library and API Documentation